Parametric Coarea Inequality for 1-cycles: Introduction

 Theorem \ref{Thm Parametric Coarea} is used in \cite{StaWeyl} to prove the Weyl law for the volume spectrum for $1$-cycles in manifolds of any dimension $n$.
 As an application of the previous, we obtained generic equidistribution of stationary geodesic nets in $n$-manifolds (see \cite{LiSta}, where the later result is proved assuming the Weyl law for $1$-cycles).

 The paper is organized in the following way.
 In Section \ref{Section n=4}, we prove Theorem \ref{Thm Parametric Coarea} for $n=4$ in order to introduce the main ideas and constructions before getting into the technicalities that arise when the codimension is higher.
 In Section \ref{Section n arbitrary}, we generalize what was done for $n=4$ to arbitrary $n$.
 As mentioned above, the main obstruction to extend the Parametric Coarea Inequality for $1$-cycles to manifolds of dimension larger than $3$ is that there is no mod $2$ cancellation in $\Sigma^{1}$, the codimension $1$ skeleton of $\Sigma=\partial M$.
 This problem is solved by performing a sequence of cuts $s_{1}(x)$,...,$s_{n-2}(x)$ to each $F(x)$, $x\in X_{0}$ using the Coarea Inequality.
 Each cut is done at a different scale, taking $s_{j}(x)\in(0,\varepsilon_{j})$ with $\varepsilon_{1}>>\varepsilon_{2}>>...>>\varepsilon_{n-2}$.
 The cuts are done with respect to the distance function to the $A_{j}$, which are certain $(n-1)$-dimensional PL submanifolds of $M$ which ``enlarge'' $\Sigma^{j}$, the codimension $j$ skeleton of $\Sigma$.
 Those constructions are explained in sections \ref{Section cuts} to \ref{Section AD}.
 We perform, cell by cell, a very delicate interpolation procedure between the different cuts $C(F(x);s_{1}(x),...,s_{n-2}(x))$ at the different vertices $x\in X_{0}$, making sure to preserve control over $\mass(F'(x))$ and $\mass(\partial F'(x))$.
 This is explained in Sections \ref{Section Interpolation formula} and \ref{Section Proof of Coarea Ineq}.
+To simplify the exposition, in Sections \ref{Section cuts} to \ref{Section Proof of Coarea Ineq} we work with rectangular domains, and later in Section \ref{Extension to triangulable domains} we extend our result to almost $1$-Lipschitz triangulable piecewise smooth Riemannian manifolds with boundary.

 \textbf{Acknowledgments.} I am very grateful to Yevgeny Liokumovich for suggesting this problem and for all the valuable conversations we have had while I was working on it.
+I would also like to express my deep gratitude to the Hausdorff Research Institute for Mathematics, where part of this work was completed during my participation in the Trimester Program: Metric Analysis, funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2047/1 – 390685813.